Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Send us your new BU Email Address

-To confirm that you’ve created your account please email your Program Manager, Sage Suorsa, from your new BU Email Address.
-From this point on we will only be contacting you via your BU email address so make sure you check it regularly.
+To confirm that you’ve created your account, please log into your BU email and send a message to your Program Manager, Sage Suorsa.
+Include your full name and home university in the body of the message.
+From this point on we will only be contacting you via your BU email address, so be sure to check it regularly.

 Please review the following academic information carefully in order to prepare for your upcoming course registration.